-In collaboration with the national program, KHANA will participate in the implementation of quality improvement initiatives to enhance the quality of service delivery to people living with HIV, orphans and vulnerable children, and most-at-risk populations.
+Strategic Area Budget Code Planned Amount On Hold Amount Governance and Systems HVSI 80,000 0 initiatives to enhance the quality of service delivery to people living with HIV, orphans and vulnerable children, and most-at-risk populations.
 Through an existing memorandum of understanding with the National Institute of Public Health, KHANA will continue to play a major role in research in the areas of HIV, health, and development.
 KHANA will revise current monitoring and reporting tools and systems to better track data to produce strategic information and will continue to share good practices and keep its partners updated on the latest monitoring and evaluation systems related to HIV, health, and development by providing yearly trainings and quarterly technical support and monitoring visits.